 - contact the UK Embassy or Consulate where a certification service is provided

-- contact a lawyer, solicitor or barrister in your country of residence listed on the Legal 500 or on this UK Government list of lawyers abroad
+- contact a lawyer, solicitor or barrister in your country/region of residence listed on the Legal 500 or on this UK Government list of lawyers abroad

 Next, ask your chosen certifier to write this on the document they are certifying:

 I [full name of certifier] confirm that this is an accurate copy of the original and the photo is a true likeness of the person concerned.